 But food treats are not the be-all and end-all of training.
 Puppy psychology is much like that of a very young child: they are quickest to do whatever seems the most fun at the moment.
 Training that is fun is training that goes unnoticed – the dog doesn’t even realize that you have an ulterior motive.
 (And dogs, especially as they grow older, are certainly capable of sussing ulterior motives, if you have any.)

-‘Come’ is a trickier command because usually the dog is outside with a million distractions and a much greater incentive for not hearing.
+‘Come along’ is a trickier command because usually the dog is outside with a million distractions and a much greater incentive for not hearing.
 It stands to reason: in any given hectare, full of insects, toads, birds, fungi, flowers, wood, and bacteria, you are the least interesting thing in the landscape.
 The puppy is having a wonderful time, lost in its own world of stinky mystery, and along comes Mum or Dad barking ‘Come!’
 The better idea is, once again, to make a game of it.

 The thing to do is go out in the garden together, and after a while say in a jolly way, ‘I’m going to hide now and I want you to find me.’
 You don’t really mean it, of course: you don’t want to hide from the dog, you want the dog to come to you when told.
 But for now you pretend that you’re just playing, and this is the nature of the game.
 (It’s always worth speaking real English to dogs, including puppies: they’ll never get the syntax but they often get your meaning.)
 Then go and crouch behind a tree or a car or the potting shed – without the puppy seeing you – and then, when the puppy has gone off, call ‘Where AM I?’ in an innocent sing-song.
 As long as your darling is not too far off – and in your garden it shouldn’t be – it will probably come looking for you.
 When it finds you, congratulate your puppy and act all pleased.
 Do this a number of times.

-Later, when the dog understands the game and enjoys ‘discovering’ you in various places, you’ll want to substitute the words, ‘Come ON, Booby’ or whatever the dog’s name is.
+Later, when the dog understands the game and enjoys ‘discovering’ you in various places, you’ll want to substitute the words, ‘Come along, Booby’ or whatever the dog’s name is.
 The sing-song will be very similar and the mood will be just as playful.
-(The problem with ‘Come’ is that it sounds stern and flat and like something to be avoided.
+(The problem with ‘Come’ alone is that it sounds stern and flat and like something to be avoided.
 It also doesn’t carry through the air like a song.)
 At this point, when you want the puppy to come and it’s not a game, the puppy will still respond as it did when you were playing.
-You could start your hide-and-seek game with ‘Come on, So-and-so’ instead of ‘Where AM I?’, of course, but many people have already tried out ‘Come’, partially ruined it, and need to start again with a different phrase.
+You could start your hide-and-seek game with ‘Come along, So-and-so’ instead of ‘Where AM I?’, of course, but many people have already tried out ‘Come’, partially ruined it, and need to start again with a different phrase.
 Often, the effectiveness of ‘come’ is compromised early on because the dog doesn’t obey and the parents can’t force it – which is a bad way of teaching commands, anyway.

 Games That Teach Double Lessons, or Having It Both Ways

-Another way to teach ‘come’ (and there’s no reason not to use both) is the more basic one of having the puppy wait or sit at a distance, and then offering a treat while saying ‘come’.
+Another way to teach ‘come along’ (and there’s no reason not to use both) is the more basic one of having the puppy wait or sit at a distance, and then offering a treat while saying ‘come along’.
 The puppy will naturally rush towards you, which is better than feeling the pull of a string around its collar: you want the puppy to associate ‘come’ with its own desire and the eager rush that follows.
 Initially you may need another person to help keep the puppy on the spot while you retreat a short distance, to repeat this behaviour of waiting and coming, but this same game is a good way to teach ‘wait’, as well.
 The puppy wants to rush towards you and the treat, but it will quickly learn that if it rushes before being told, you will simply make it sit and wait again, delaying the moment when the puppy gets the treat.
 Wanting to avoid this delay, the puppy realizes that it’s simply better to stay on the spot in the first place: the reward comes more quickly for the puppy that waits.
 So the game of ‘treating at a distance’, moving from spot to spot around the house and having the puppy race after you when told, is a great way to teach and reinforce three separate commands all at once: ‘sit’, ‘wait’, and ‘come’.

 Whichever methods you use, patience is important in training.
 Playfulness helps; consistency is key; persistence is necessary; and it never pays to get cross